USPS regulator says ‘no more important time’ for stronger oversight of agency’s sweeping changes

 Despite its challenges, USPS still delivers billions of pieces of mail and packages every year, and is the backbone of a trillion-dollar e-commerce industry.

 USPS is focused on growing its package business to capture a greater share of the business from private shippers like UPS, FedEx and Amazon.
-The agency is seeing some package growth, but saw a 2% decrease last year.
+The agency saw some package growth during last year’s peak holiday season, but PRC commissioners said the agency’s package business, so far, isn’t enough to cover its total operating costs.

 “Ultimately, though, the question of whether financial sustainability can be achieved while maintaining high levels of service will depend on sufficient demand for postal products,” Fisher said.

-.
-Congress passed the Postal Service Reform Act in 2022, which eliminated a 2006 mandate to prefund retiree health benefits well into the future, and forgave $57 billion in schedule payments to that fund USPS failed to meet.
+Congress passed the Postal Service Reform Act in 2022, which eliminated a 2006 mandate to pre-fund retiree health benefits well into the future, and forgave $57 billion in scheduled payments to that fund that USPS failed to meet.

 Despite the legislation, Fisher said USPS still has “a tremendous amount of unfunded liabilities,” including billions of dollars in loans from the Treasury Department, high labor costs (including workers’ compensation claims) and retiree pensions.